illiliti/respectful-software/README.md

 Since neither OSS nor FOSS define how to work with a community, **(FL)OSS** software can completely disregard and disrespect it.
-For example, if you need to contribute an important fix, (FL)OSS software can, but not limited to,
+For example, if you need to contribute an important fix, owners of the (FL)OSS software can, but not limited to,

 1) force you to give up your personal information and then sell it to the advertisement company